-Supplements such as this Fungus Stop Nail Solution Kit provide both oral supplements and a liquid topical solution that has proven antifungal properties, and it makes a great complement to a doctor-prescribed treatment regimen, or a laser treatment regimen.
+Supplements such as this Fungus Stop Nail Pen Kit provide both oral supplements and a liquid topical solution that has proven antifungal properties, and it makes a great complement to a doctor-prescribed treatment regimen, or a laser treatment regimen.

 If you’re suffering from foot and toenail fungus, another method of relief are therapeutic foot soaks; such as this Antifungal Tea Tree Oil Foot Soak by Purely Northwest:

 Or this Premium Therapeutic Foot Soak by ASUTRA: